rozierguillaume/formation_indus_ds_cicd/README.md

 This is the end of this practical work.

 Now you know how to go from an 'ugly' notebook to a documented, tested package.

+To see a correction what you should have achieved you can checkout branch `6_package`